umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Courier/Schema-Mismatch-Courier/index.md

 ![clone dialog](images/image07.png)

-Using a text compare tool like WinMerge we can pretty easily figure out that the property “Test” was added to the local document type but isn’t found on the remote instance.
+Using a text compare tool like WinMerge we can figure out that the property “Test” was added to the local document type but isn’t found on the remote instance.

 ![clone dialog](images/image00.png)